paulbuechner/storybook-addon-data-theme-switcher/.changeset/proud-planes-allow.md

 "storybook-addon-data-theme-switcher": patch
 ---

-fix: package exports
+Fixed an issue where the addons `package` exports were not configured correctly

-chore: remove unused peers
+Removed unused peer dependencies